 Delicate, moist, yet not crumbly zucchini bread that’s perfect with a warm drink to get the day going.
 Made with almond, coconut, and tapioca this bread is gluten-free and refined sugar-free so you’ll feel better all day long than a store-bought treat.

-This gluten free zucchini bread recipe is perfect for oversized zucchinis.
-You know the ones that win state fairs for their girth but don't have enough flavor to be served as a main course.
+This gluten-free spiced zucchini bread recipe is perfect for oversized zucchinis.
+You know the ones that win state fairs for their girth but don’t have enough flavor to be served as a main course.

 We let two of our garden zucchinis go a little too long and they exploded in size.
 Not knowing what else to do, I set off testing zucchini bread.
 I made 6 batches to get the recipe just right.
 And I think I nailed it!